Closing Date: 28th July, 2026

 • Ability to work collaboratively with a variety and diversity of personalities.

-The Office of the Attorney General is an equal opportunity employer and believes that a diverse work force adds quality and perspective to the services we provide to the public.
+The Office of the Attorney General offers challenging, interesting, and meaningful work.
+We are an equal opportunity employer and believe that a diverse work force adds quality and perspective to the services we provide to the public.
 Candidates with diverse qualities and backgrounds are encouraged to apply.

 Conditions of Employment: